-Students will work in groups of three to four to study and present a topic that is not covered in this class.
-You are expected to give one half lecture to introduce the topic to other students.
+Students will work in groups of five to study and present a topic that is not covered in this class.
+You are expected to give a whole lecture to introduce the topic to other students.
 You are free to use any resource, including some tutorials available online, but you must cite them clearly.
 You are encouraged to design your lecture in the format of a lab, allowing students to have hands-on experience of the tools that you introduce.
 You are also required to make a short homework question based on your material.

-Possible topics include: R packages shiny, caret; Hadoop, Julia, web scraping.
+Possible topics include: R packages shiny, dplyr; Hadoop, Julia, web scraping.